mesosphere/dcos-docs-site/pages/1.11/cli/command-reference/dcos-edgelb/dcos-edgelb-pool-delete/index.md

 ---

 # Description
-The `dcos edgelb pool delete` command will delete and uninstall an Edge-LB pool.
+The `dcos edgelb pool delete` command allows you to delete and uninstall an Edge-LB pool.

 # Usage